tanviroy/new-media-art/README.md

-# new-media-art
+# New Media Art Explorations 💻🎨
-Repository of all explorations in New Media Art [CVA-0039]
+Repository of all explorations in [CVA-0039] New Media Art

+* p5.js
+* RunwayML
+* TouchDesigner
+  * Patterns
+  * Fluid objects
+  * Sound reactive
+  * OSC data driven